Back to Home

 Description

-Anyone could call the touch function and send more than 1% of the contract's current balance to become the "king of the hill" (the receiver).
-If no one else called touch for 200 consecutive blocks (roughly 50 minutes at Frontier block times), the current king would receive 25% of the contract's entire balance.
-This created an escalating game of chicken: each new challenger added to the pot while resetting the countdown, meaning the pot grew larger but the competition intensified.
+The game works as follows: a player calls the touch function and sends more than 1% of the contract's current ETH balance to become the "receiver" (king of the hill).
+If no one else calls touch for 200 consecutive blocks (approximately 50 minutes at 2015 block times), the current king receives 25% of the contract's entire balance.
+Each new challenger must outbid 1% of the pot to dethrone the current king.

 Heuristic Analysis